Each month, Year 5 will be thinking about a key quote and how we can all learn from it.

 (P.E.)
 Swimming & Orienteering

-In Summer Term I, Year 5 will be doing Orienteering and also be going Swimming on Friday afternoon.
-A letter will come out at the start of Summer term regarding swimming.
+In Summer Term I, Year 5 will be doing Orienteering and also be going Swimming on Friday morning.
 Please have full P.E. kit in school every day, as we rely on good weather for outside activities and our timetable may change at short notice!

 Other great links for you to explore: